mendix/MxPushNotifications/README.md

 Once you finish implementing the steps described previously, you will want to test whether everything works correctly.
 This can be done easily using the administration pages that should have been included in your application during [step 7](#step-7---set-up-the-administration-pages) of the implementation guide.
 Follow these steps to send a push notification to a device:

+### Step 1 - Log in as administrator to the web (desktop) application

+Open your application in the browser and log in as administrator (e.g. `MxAdmin`).

+### Step 2 - Create a user account for a mobile user

+To be able to log in into your hybrid mobile application, you will need to create a new user.
+Typically, this can be done from the administration pages of your application.

-### Step 1 - Log in to your hybrid mobile application
+### Step 3 - Log in to your hybrid mobile application

 Open your hybrid mobile app and log in to it.

-### Step 2 - Log in as administrator to the web (desktop) application

-Open your application in the browser and log in as administrator.

-### Step 3 - Open the "Device Overview" page
+### Step 4 - Open the "Device Overview" page

-Navigate to the `Device Overview` page.
+Back in the administrator view of your web application, navigate to the `Device Overview` page.
 Here you should see one device already having been registered; the device that you used to log in to your hybrid mobile application.
 Continue by selecting the device and press the `New Message` button.

 <img src="assets/images/testing/device overview.JPG"/>

-### Step 4 - Send a message
+### Step 5 - Send a message

 Fill in the title and the message in the form and press `Send immediate` button.
 Your device should receive a new push notification.
 If your hybrid mobile app is currently running in the foreground, the notification will be displayed in the app.
 Otherwise, it will be shown as a standard push notification.